 A tie containing a split 5" deep or more long and 3/8" in width that cannot be effectively end-plated will be rejected.
-A Yard and Side Track tie containing a split greater than 10" in length and $\frac{3}{4}$ " in width will be rejected.
+A Yard and Side Track tie containing a split greater than 10" in length and 3/4" in width will be rejected.

 A tie with heart-checks that go into the tie plate area will be rejected if the check is more than 1⁄2" cumulative wide or if check causes plate area to be convex/concave.
-Prefer heartwood to be centered, i.e. to be encapsulated by sapwood, or completely free of heart.
-No quarter heart and no double-ended split heart ties will be accepted as grade ties.